conan7882/DeepVision-tensorflow/algorithms/GAN/README.md

 Model for [DCGAN](https://arxiv.org/abs/1511.06434)

+An example implementation of DCGAN using this model can be found [here](https://github.com/conan7882/tensorflow-DCGAN).

-*Details of how to write your own GAN modedl and callbacks configuration can be found in docs (comming soon).*
+*Details of how to write your own GAN model and callbacks configuration can be found in docs (coming soon).*

 ## Implementation Details
 #### Generator